 Gum recession is a condition that causes the gums to wear away, shrink, or pull back and expose the tooth root.
 Your gumline becomes uneven, making some teeth look longer than their counterparts and giving you an asymmetrical smile.
 Without protection your gums usually provide, your teeth can become very sensitive to different temperatures.
 Receding gums are also accompanied by bone loss.
 The combination of gum recession adn bone loss increases your chances of developing tooth decay, cavities, gum disease, loose teeth, and subsequent tooth loss.
 By placing new gum tissue in the area, we can provide root coverage that will make your smile more beautiful and balanced, reduce or eliminate your tooth sensitivity, and protect your teeth from decay.
 As board-certified periodontists, the team at Periodontal Medicine & Surgical Specialists are specially trained to treat all issues regarding your gum health.
-We can give you back your natural gumline through effective gum grafting in Chicago, Oak Brook, and Park Ridge, IL.
+We can give you back your natural gumline through effective gum grafting in Oak Brook Terrace and Glenview, IL.

 How Gum Grafting Works